 6. Lineal Boxing Champion

-At LinealBoxingChampion.com (LBC) we assess the independent ratings compiled by five leading boxing sites, and only consider two boxers to be eligible to fight for a vacant Lineal Title, when there is a general consensus.
+At LinealBoxingChampion.com (LBC) we assess the independent ratings compiled by five leading boxing sites, and only consider two boxers to be eligible to fight for a vacant Lineal Title, when the ratings of the fighters concerned, meet the high standards outlined in our Championship Policy .
 We believe this method limits bias, and provides a fairer account of who the best contenders are (rather than just relying on one set of ratings), meaning the fans can be confident the right boxers have been identified.

 Our site is a not-for-profit organisation that keeps an up-to-date record of who boxing’s current Lineal Champions are.
-Our ratings identify who the top 2 contenders are in each division, so the fans know which boxers must fight in order to fill a divisional vacancy.
+Our “Champions/Contenders” page displays who the top 3 boxers are in each division, as per the leading independent sites, so the fans know which boxers must fight in order to fill a divisional vacancy.
 We are also gradually uploading the full lists of Lineal Champions in each of boxing’s 17 divisions.

 7. Leaving a weight division

 A Lineal Champion who leaves a weight division, with no intention of defending his crown in the previous weight class, results in the title becoming vacant.